aleibl/oxi-doc-md/pkginst-oliwel.md

 Testing your new PKI
 --------------------

-You will some some perl warnings, this is ok - if everthing works fine, you can now reach the Web GUI on http://yourhost/openxpki/ .
+You will see some perl warnings, this is ok - if everthing works fine, you can now reach the Web GUI on http://yourhost/openxpki/ .

 First step: Login using "External Dynamic" Authentication,